transitguru/librewebtools/core/modules/README.txt

-This directory includes modules that are part of the LibreWebTools project.
-This directory and all subdirectories are tracked in this project's git repository.
+This directory includes add-on modules that are part of the LibreWebTools project and are deemed as "optional".
+Any object-oriented classes within these modules can safely inherit core classes.
+Inheritance within the module is possible, but not between two modules.